Commodity demand fears weigh on Britain's FTSE

 Gold miners traded at 8.7 times their expected earnings for the next 12 months, a multi-year low, Thomson Reuters StarMine data showed.

-The falls in materials and energy accounted for the entirety of the fall on the FTSE 100 .FTSE, which closed down 40.79 points, or 0.6 percent, at 6,343.60 points
+The falls in materials and energy accounted for the entirety of the fall on the FTSE 100, which closed down 40.79 points, or 0.6 percent, at 6,343.60 points

 The index found support at the 6,300 level, bouncing off lows as traders cycled into defensive stocks resilient to economic uncertainty.